icon-project/icon-sdk-js/README.md

-# ICON SDK for Javascript
+# ICON SDK for JavaScript

 ICON supports SDK for 3rd party or user services development.
 You can integrate ICON SDK for your project and utilize ICON’s functionality.
 Currently, ICON SDK works only in a browser environment.
 Node.js will be supported soon.